-You may have tasted wasabi before and are familiar with its spicy flavor, and very strong aroma that you won't find anywhere else.
+You may have tasted wasabi before, and so may be familiar with its spicy flavor and very strong aroma that you won't find anywhere else.
 But chances are that the wasabi you've eaten is just an imitation composed of horseradish, mustard powder and food coloring.4

 Real wasabi, on the other hand, is still hot and doesn't leave a burning aftertaste.
 It's so fresh that you'll need to serve it right before eating, because it will lose its iconic flavor within 15 minutes.5 You'll also be surprised to know that real wasabi contains plenty of nutrients essential for optimal health, such as:6

-Wasabi is abundant in a unique antioxidant called isothiocyanates that provides a wide array of health benefits, which also happen to be the reason for wasabi's unique flavor and aroma.
-Below are the different health benefits that authentic wasabi can provide you:7
+Wasabi is abundant in a unique antioxidant called isothiocyanates that provides a wide array of health benefits, which also happens to be the reason for wasabi's unique flavor and aroma.
+Below are the different health benefits that authentic wasabi can provide you:

 • May help lower the risk of cancer: Adding wasabi to your diet may help lower your risk for certain types of cancer thanks to its isothiocyanates.
-In one study, the 6-MITC [6-(methylsulfinyl)hexyl isothiocyanate] and I7557 [6-methylsulfonyl)hexyl isothiocyanate] compounds in wasabi have been shown to inhibit the growth of pancreatic cancer cells.8
+In one study, the 6-MITC [6-(methylsulfinyl)hexyl isothiocyanate] and I7557 [6-methylsulfonyl)hexyl isothiocyanate] compounds in wasabi have been shown to inhibit the growth of pancreatic cancer cells.7

-Wasabi's isothiocyanates may help prevent platelet aggregation.10 Essentially, platelet aggregation is the clumping together of red blood cells, which can eventually lead to blood clots.
-These clots are the main sources of stroke and other cardiovascular diseases.
-By adding wasabi to your diet, you may be able to lower your risk of developing these life-threatening conditions.
+• Helps improve cardiovascular health: Wasabi's isothiocyanates may help prevent platelet aggregation.9 Essentially, platelet aggregation is the clumping together of red blood cells, which can eventually lead to blood clots.
+These clots are the main sources of stroke and other cardiovascular diseases.10 By adding wasabi to your diet, you may be able to lower your risk of developing these life-threatening conditions.

 • Fights bacteria throughout your body: Wasabi may be a potent antibacterial agent.
 In a study published in the International Journal of Food Microbiology, wasabi has been found to be effective against Helicobacter pylori.
-The roots were found to be the strongest, but the other parts of the plant have been found to help kill the bacteria as well.11
+The roots were found to be the strongest, but the other parts of the plant have been found to help kill the bacteria as well.12

-Wasabi contains fiber, which is known to help control your blood sugar by slowing your stomach's digestion of carbohydrates.
-Fiber may help you maintain your weight too, as it makes you feel full longer, thereby reducing your craving for snacks.
-It's also good for your intestine, as it may reduce your risk of diverticulitis, an inflammation of polyps in your intestine, by as much as 40 percent.13
+• Helps improve digestive health: Wasabi contains fiber, which is known to help control your blood sugar by slowing your stomach's digestion of carbohydrates.
+Fiber may help you maintain your weight too, as it makes you feel full longer, thereby reducing your cravings for snacks.
+It's also good for your intestine, as it may reduce your risk of diverticulitis, an inflammation of polyps in your intestine, by as much as 40 percent.14

 It's Possible to Grow Wasabi in Your Own Home – But It Can Be Challenging

-According to Real Wasabi, an American company that specializes in mountain-grown wasabi, certain conditions are required to grow high-quality wasabi:14
+According to Real Wasabi, an American company that specializes in mountain-grown wasabi, certain conditions are required to grow high-quality wasabi:15

 Due to the very specific environment needed to grow wasabi, the U.S. has very few locations that can grow wasabi naturally.
 Only the Pacific Northwest states have been able to successfully cultivate it, namely Oregon, Idaho and Washington, due to their abundance in naturally flowing mountain streams.16 The mountainous regions of North Carolina have been proven to be effective as well.17

 "The seedling box method utilizes planting boxes that are approximately 4 inches deep with bottom drainage holes.
 A 1.5-inch layer of a well-draining germination or rooting medium such as a vermiculite perlite-peat mix will work as a base.
 Wasabi seeds should be sown approximately 2 inches apart in the planting box and covered with 0.5 inches of the germination mix (Suzuki, 1968).